 Select the modules you need for the important work in your district, and at the same time enhance your career.

 Choose the modules you take and how quickly you complete them.
 Learn primarily online to minimize travel costs and time away from your job.

-Begin an e-portfolio to demonstrate the research and expertise you've developed.
+Begin an e-portfolio to demonstrate the research and expertise you have developed.

 Each module is developed and overseen by senior researchers and practitioners.
 A coach with practical leadership experience is assigned to work with you.

-Participants have access to peer groups.
-These communities offer the opportunity to learn from the experience of other senior leaders and to grow your professional network.
+You have access to peer groups, offering the opportunity to learn from the experience of other senior leaders and to grow your professional network.

 |* This module is mandatory and a pre-requisite for all other modules in the program.|